mne-tools/mne-bids/paper/paper.md

 # Acknowledgements

-MNE-BIDS development is partly supported by the Academy of Finland (grant 310988), NIH NINDS R01-NS104585, and the Google Summer of Code 2019.
+MNE-BIDS development is partly supported by the Academy of Finland (grant 310988), NIH NINDS R01-NS104585, ERC Starting Grant SLAB ERC-YStG-676943, ANR meegBIDS.fr, the Bezos Family Foundation, the Simms Mann Foundation, and the Google Summer of Code 2019.
-Bezos Family Foundation.
-Simms Mann Foundation.

 # References